superbrothers/kubernetes-docs/kubectl_create_cronjob.md

 ## kubectl create cronjob

-Create a cronjob with the specified name.
+Create a cron job with the specified name

 ### Synopsis

-Create a cronjob with the specified name.
+Create a cron job with the specified name.

 ```
 kubectl create cronjob NAME --image=image --schedule='0/5 * * * ?' -- [COMMAND] [args...] [flags]